 Sec 1 DOUBLE BASE AT 1ST BASE: At facilities that use the white and orange safety bag at first base, the following rule will be implemented.
 The batter-runner must use the base in foul territory (orange) if the first play is at first base, either from the infield or outfield.
-A batter-runner may be called out for touching the inside bag (white).
-(This is an appeal play.)
+A batter-runner may be called out for touching the inside bag (white), while not touching any part of the "orange" base.
 If the play is elsewhere, the inside base (white) may be tagged in a continuation toward second base.
 The batter-runner running toward first base may tag either base to avoid a collision if an errant throw occurs.
 A defensive player may tag either base to record an out in this situation.
 An errant throw is defined to be such that it causes the defensive player to move off the base, and into foul territory.
 The inside bag (white) will be used by both the runner and defensive player if a play is the result of an attempt to get back to first base.
 The runner may maintain contact with either base (orange or white) once he/she is safe at first base.

-Sec 2 COURTESY RUNNER: Courtesy runners are allowed in all programs.
+COURTESY RUNNER: Courtesy runners are allowed in all programs.
 Except in the 80+ and older ages, a player may only be a courtesy runner once per inning.
 A courtesy runner may be any player on the roster, whether or not he/she is in the line-up.
 A courtesy runner may only be replaced by another courtesy runner due to an injury or illness.
 The replaced courtesy runner must be removed from the game.
 The original runner cannot re-enter as a courtesy runner for another player in the same inning.
-Once a designated player or any roster player touches a base, he/she is the courtesy runner for that player at that base.
+Once a designated player or any roster player touches a base. he/she is the courtesy runner for that player at that base.
 Removal of that courtesy runner for any reason other than illness or injury is a violation of the illegal substitution rule.
-Courtesy runners are to be inserted into the game only during a time-out, and with verbal notification to the home plate umpire.
+Courtesy runners are to be inserted into the game only during a time-out, prior to the first pitch to any batter, and with verbal notification to the home plate umpire.
 If a courtesy runner is on base when his/her time at bat occurs, an "OUT" is registered on the base, and the courtesy runner must bat unless it is the third out of the inning.
 In that case, that courtesy runner will be the lead-off batter in the following inning.
 (See Rule 5, Sec 5, for differences during international tie breaker play.)

-Sec.
-3 THE BASE RUNNER MUST touch bases in legal order that is first, second, third and Scoring Plate, except as allowed in Rule 5, Sec 10, and:

-When a base runner must return to a previous base while the ball is in play, he/she must touch the bases in reverse order.

-EFFECT: The ball is in play and base runners must return with liability to be put out.
+- Sec.
+3 THE BASE RUNNER MUST touch bases in legal order that is first, second, third and Scoring Plate, except as allowed in Rule 5, Sec 10, and: - a.
+When a base runner must return to a previous base while the ball is in play, he/she must touch the bases in reverse order. - EFFECT: The ball is in play and base runners must return with liability to be put out. - b.
+When a base runner acquires the right to a base, by touching it before being put out, he/she may hold the base until he/she has legally touched the next base, or is forced to vacate it for a succeeding runner.